 Photographic Procedures for B&W

-General Photographic Procedures for B&W Film Images
+General Photographic Procedures

 Exposure Technique

 The Zone System pioneered by Edward Weston, Ansel Adams, Fred Archer, Minor White and other iconic photographers is employed for exposing B&W negatives.
 A hand-held, spot light meter enables accurate quantification of reflected light in the scene from the deepest shadows to the brightest highlights.
 The Zone System essentially entails exposing for the shadows and developing for light areas such that details are revealed in both as desired.
 For example, an exposure is chosen that permits adequate light to render details of significance in the shadows—typically Zone(s) II/III.
 Then, the negative is subsequently developed for a predetermined amount of time to render the light regions typically in Zone(s) VII/VIII, in which details of significance are visible.
 (Zones I and IX represent pure black and white, respectively.)
 Accordingly, each type of film is initially calibrated in the darkroom laboratory to determine the optimal film speed, normal development time, as well as the contracted and expanded development time(s), the latter necessary to generate the desired image contrast and to render details of significance in the light areas.
 To achieve sharp focus throughout the scene as desired, large depth of field is achieved using lenses of short focal length, narrow apertures, as well as camera movements like tilt and swing.
+Lens filters of various colors are applied as needed to boost contrast, for example between blue sky and clouds.

 Film Processing